 - Bringing advertising complaints to the FTC on behalf of clients adversely affected by a competitor’s advertising claims.

-Partners James N. Czaban, Bert W. Rein and William A. McGrath regularly represent clients before the Food and Drug Administration (FDA), which has jurisdiction over prescription drug advertising.
-Wiley Rein thus provide clients with an in-depth understanding of the close working relationship between that agency and the Federal Trade Commission (FTC), which has applied some FDA food labeling rules and regulations to advertising for food products.
+Partners James N. Czaban and Bert W. Rein regularly represent clients before the FDA, which has jurisdiction over prescription drug advertising.
+Wiley Rein thus provides clients with an in-depth understanding of the close working relationship between that agency and the FTC, which has applied some FDA food labeling rules and regulations to advertising for food products.

 Representative experience includes:

-- Working closely with clients to ensure that direct-to-consumer prescription drug campaigns provide fair balance and otherwise comply with all FDA requirements and advocating in front of FDA.
+- Working closely with clients to ensure that direct-to-consumer prescription drug campaigns provide fair balance and otherwise comply with all FDA requirements and advocating on their behalf in front of the FDA.

 Lanham Act and False Advertising

 Wiley Rein attorneys have represented clients seeking to challenge environmental advertising.
 This will continue to be an extremely active area during the administration of President Obama.
-Our attorneys are intimately familiar with the Federal Trade Commission's (FTC's) "Green Guides" relating to environmental marketing claims and provide guidance on specific green claims, such as biodegradable, compostable, recyclable, recycled content, and ozone safe.
-We also closely following the FTC's current proceeding to update the guides.
+Our attorneys are intimately familiar with the FTC's "Green Guides" relating to environmental marketing claims and provide guidance on specific green claims, such as biodegradable, compostable, recyclable, recycled content, and ozone safe.
+We also closely follow the FTC's current proceeding to update the guides.

-We recently successfully challenged environmental advertising claims in a proceeding before the National Advertising Division (NAD).
+We successfully challenged environmental advertising claims in a proceeding before the NAD.
 Wiley Rein client Continental Products challenged the advertising claims of GP Plastics, a competing provider of plastic bags used in the delivery of newspapers.
-Among the claims challenged were that GP's plastic bags are: "100% oxo-biodegradable," "disposable through ordinary channels," go "from front lawn to waste bins to the landfill," "completely recyclable" and a whole series of general claims of environmental benefits, such as "eco-friendly," "environmentally friendly," promise a "green tomorrow" and "saving the planet."
-In its decision, the NAD also recognized the importance of eliminating false and deceptive environmental advertising claims.
-"Because consumers cannot typically verify for themselves the truth of environmental claims, advertising self-regulation is playing an increasingly significant role in ensuring that environmental claims are truthful, non-misleading and adequately substantiated."
+Among the claims challenged were that GP's plastic bags are "100% oxo-biodegradable," "disposable through ordinary channels," go "from front lawn to waste bins to the landfill," "completely recyclable," and a whole series of general claims of environmental benefits, such as "eco-friendly," "environmentally friendly," promise a "green tomorrow," and "saving the planet."
+In its decision, the NAD recognized the importance of eliminating false and deceptive environmental advertising claims: "Because consumers cannot typically verify for themselves the truth of environmental claims, advertising self-regulation is playing an increasingly significant role in ensuring that environmental claims are truthful, non-misleading, and adequately substantiated."

 Online and Mobile Advertising and Marketing

-Wiley Rein attorneys, led by William B. Baker, actively participate in legal and policy issues affecting consumer marketing and data security and frequently appear before the Federal Trade Commission (FTC), the Federal Communications Commission (FCC), the Congress and the courts on legislative, regulatory and judicial privacy matters.
+Wiley Rein attorneys, led by William B. Baker, actively participate in legal and policy issues affecting consumer marketing and data security and frequently appear before the FTC, the FCC, Congress, and the courts on legislative, regulatory, and judicial privacy matters.